Skip to main content

 • Professional Development opportunities.

-A qualified faculty member in physics meets the discipline standard through one of two routes:
+A qualified faculty member in Chemistry meets the discipline standard through one of two routes:

 Must have a strong working knowledge of current technologies applicable to the specific area of instruction.
-A qualified faculty member in physical science possesses an earned master's or higher degree, from a regionally accredited institution, with 18 graduate semester hours in the physical sciences.
+A qualified faculty member in physical science possesses an earned master's or higher degree from a regionally accredited institution with 18 graduate semester hours in the physical sciences.

-Ph.D. preferred, with the area of specialization
+• Ph.D. preferred, with an area of chemistry.

-Experience teaching online or hybrid courses.
+• Experience teaching online or hybrid courses.

 Ivy Tech Community College is an accredited, equal opportunity/affirmative action employer.
 All qualified applicants will receive consideration for employment without regard to race, color, ethnicity, national origin, marital status, religion, sex, gender, sexual orientation, gender identity, disability, age or veteran status.
 As required by Title IX of the Education Amendments of 1972, Ivy Tech Community College does not discriminate on the basis of sex, including sexual harassment in its educational programs and activities, including employment and admissions.
 Questions specific to Title IX may be referred to the College’s Title IX Coordinator or to the US Department of Education Office of Civil Rights.

-College Connection Coach
+College Connection Coach/Recruiter

 • Full time